DIY Construction Contracts

 Conclusion

-If you are a construction business, licensed trade, or licensed design professional and need legal counsel, whether it be startup advice, contract review, or litigation/trial representation, Call Us or complete our Contact Form to request a free consultation.
+If you are a construction business, licensed trade, or licensed design professional and need legal counsel, whether it be startup advice, contract review, or litigation/trial representation, Call Us or complete our Contact Form to request a consultation.

 DISCLAIMER